 Some time afterward, several ministers of his own denomination, like-minded with himself, convened a meeting in order to obtain explicit testimony on the subject.
-One of the Saviour's little ones, hearing of the convention, went, and gave in a simple, unsophisticated testimony, relative to the manner in which she had been brought to prove Christ as a Saviour, able to save to the uttermost.
+One of the Savior's little ones, hearing of the convention, went, and gave in a simple, unsophisticated testimony, relative to the manner in which she had been brought to prove Christ as a Savior, able to save to the uttermost.
 The Lord made the simple testimony a word in season to the theologian.
 Weeks intervened, but the humble testimony continued absorbingly before his mind.
-He returned to the city, where the female resided, and sought out her abode the ensuing night, in laboring to assure his heart before God.
-It seemed as if principalities and powers were to withstand him, and to wrest from him the shield of faith.
+He returned to the city, where the female resided, and sought out her abode to withstand him, and to wrest from him the shield of faith.
 Ever and anon, during this severe trial of his faith, as he was tempted to unloose his grasp, the Spirit would appealingly say, "He that believeth not, maketh God a liar!" and fear of the awful sin of unbelief deterred him from yielding the point.
 On the third day, a perfect calm succeeded, and peace reigned throughout all his borders, every enemy was vanquished, and Christ was all in all.

-She again presented the way of simple faith, and told him when he actually came to the point and laid all upon the altar, it was his duty to lay hold upon the promise, "I will receive you."
-He did lay hold, and spent almost the entire of that night, the next day, and
+She again presented the way of simple faith, and told him when he actually came to the point and laid all upon the altar, it was his duty to lay hold upon the promise, "I will receive you." he did lay hold, and spent almost the entire of that night, the next day, and the ensuing night, in laboring to assure his heart before God.
+It seemed as if principalities and powers were